Autumn in Switzerland: 4-Day Itinerary

 Susten Pass (Sustenpass)

-On the way to Lucerne, we drove along Highway 8.
-But on the way back changed to Highway 2 and then road No. 11 that passes the Sustenpass.
+On the way to Lucerne, we initially followed Highway 8, but for the return trip, we drove along Highway 2 and then took Road No. 11, which passes the breathtaking Sustenpass.

-Sustenpass is a mountain pass in the Swiss Alps.
-Built from 1938–1945, including a 300-metre long tunnel that crosses the pass at 2,224 metres, the road connects the Reuss Valley at the foot of the Gotthard Mountain, Innertkirchen in the canton of Bern with Wassen in the canton of Uri.
+Sustenpass in the Swiss Alps, has a rich history, with construction spanning from 1938 to 1945.
+This includes a 300-metre tunnel that cuts through the pass at an elevation of 2,224 metres, linking the Reuss Valley at the base of Gotthard Mountain in Innertkirchen, Canton of Bern, to Wassen in the Canton of Uri.

 As we drove through the valley, the stunning panorama of the Gadmen Valley and the Steinen Glacier came into our view.
 The autumn in Switzerland is so amazing!
-As the weather turned bright, on the Bernese side of the tunnel, we parked at a large parking lot and took several pictures.
+With the weather taking a turn for the better, we decided to pause on the Bernese side of the tunnel, parking at a spacious lot to capture several picturesque moments.

 Susten Pass, Switzerland;